wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 description: "Everything related to base plates"
 image: assets/img/blog/baseplate.png
 date: 2022-11-22
-tags: primer engineering
+tags: primer steel
+toc: true
 ---

 *"Primers" are my personal notes on various technical topics in structural engineering.
-Building codes are dense and voluminous, sometimes written in legalese rather than in sentences that can be easily understood.
-I write these "Primer" so I can gather, organize, and condense technical topics I encounter as an engineer.
+Building codes are voluminous, wordy and often difficult to understand.
+I create these "Primer" to gather, organize, and distill.
 Please understand I made these for myself.
 Reader discretion is advised.
 No warranty is expressed or implied by me on the validity of the information presented herein.*

 - [1.0 Introduction and Procedure](#10-introduction-and-procedure)